scub/tor-formula/README.md

 # tor-formula

-Purpose of formula.
-Include a short description of what the formula does.

-Describe in a readable form the states this formula supports with examples how to use those states.
+The purpose of this formula is to manage the tor daemon on Debian systems.

 Install and setup brew: